passaglia/yomikata/README.md

 pip install yomikata
 python -m yomikata download
 ```
-The second command is necessary to download the model weights, which are too large to host PyPI.
+The second command is necessary to download the model weights, which at ~400MB are too large to host on PyPI.

 Inference should work fine on CPU.